averdin2/MLB_Stats/README.md

 - The Footer will contain basic info about the page like Creator name and website purpose.
 - The background of the Footer will be a grey color and all text will be white.
 ### Project Pages Description

+#### Citations
+- mlb logo image from wikipedia
+- all mlb team logos from https://teamcolorcodes.com